Draft Freedom of Expression and Academic Freedom Policy

 • ensure, so far as is reasonably practicable, that no staff member or student is subject to threatening or intimidating behaviour by another person on account of anything they have said in exercising their right to freedom of expression; and

-• support reasonable and proportionate measures to prevent a person from using lawful speech which is intended to abuse, humiliate, or intimidate staff members or students and which a reasonable person would regard, in the circumstances, as likely to have one or more of those effects.
+• support reasonable and proportionate measures to prevent a person from using lawful speech that abuses, humiliates, intimidates, or incites prejudice against staff members or students and which a reasonable person would regard, in the circumstances, as likely to have one or more of those effects.

-To avoid doubt, this does not extend to a duty to protect any person from feeling offended or shocked or insulted by the lawful speech of another.
+To avoid doubt, this does not extend to a duty to protect any person from feeling distressed, offended, shocked or insulted by the lawful speech of another.

 ETA means the Education and Training Act 2020.

-Right to freedom of expression has the meaning in section 14 of the New Zealand Bill of Rights Act 1990.
+Right to freedom of expression has the meaning in section 14 of the New Zealand Bill of Rights Act 1990 which reads as follows:

 Rule means any written direction or requirement made by the Council, Senate, any of their Committees, or any authorised person of which notice has been given by publication in the University Calendar, University Policy Hub, or by other means.